-A gold Governor-General's Medal is awarded annually to the student in the degree programs who achieves the highest academic standing in the graduating class.

-A silver Governor-General's Medal is awarded annually to the student in the technical courses who achieves the highest academic standing in the graduating class.
+A silver Governor-General's Medal is awarded annually to the student in the degree programs who achieves the highest academic standing in the graduating class.
+A bronze Governor-General's Medal is awarded annually to the student in the technical programs who achieves the highest academic standing in the graduating class.